Sessional Instructors – Indigenous Studies

 CUE is situated on the banks of the North Saskatchewan River in Edmonton’s historic Highlands neighborhood.
 Supporting a student body of over 3,000, we are known for our small class sizes and excellence in teaching.
 These features, and our diverse student population, provide an excellent opportunity for engaging with students in a sustained and nurturing way unique within the Canadian university system.
 CUE is an institution that values research in the sciences, social sciences, humanities and management.

 CUE is committed to fostering a diverse, equitable, and inclusive environment for work, study, and living.
 We actively promote dignity for all, rejecting action and language that are harmful to mutual respect.

-The Faculty of Arts, Department of Social Sciences invites applications for Sessional Instructors for the following course(s), for the Fall semester:
+The Faculty of Arts, Department of Social Sciences invites applications for Sessional Instructors for the following course(s), for the Winter semester:

 Where the course schedule has been set, Sessional Instructors must be able to accommodate the day and time noted for the respective course.